BGI Group: GigaScience Press

+GigaScience Press is the Hong Kong-based publishing arm of BGI Group, currently publishing the open access journals GigaScience (co-published with Oxford University Press), GigaByte, and the GigaDB data publishing platform.
+Focusing on open science, its journals have combined data publishing, transparent open peer review alongside carrying out other experiments in publishing more reproducible papers.

+Their journals have won the Association of American Publishers' PROSE Award for Innovation in journal publishing in 2018, and the ALPSP Award for Innovation in Publishing in 2022 for these efforts.
+In 2025, GigaScience Press won one of the first Crossref Excellence in Metadata awards based on the quality of their metadata.

 U.S. sanctions

 In July 2020, the United States Department of Commerce's Bureau of Industry and Security placed two BGI subsidiaries on its Entity List for assisting in alleged human rights abuses due to its genetic analysis work in Xinjiang.
 In March 2023, the United States Department of Commerce added BGI Research and BGI Tech Solutions (Hongkong) to the Entity List over allegations of surveillance and repression of ethnic minorities.

 BGI subsequently hired lobbyists at Steptoe & Johnson to soften language in the National Defense Authorization Act for Fiscal Year 2024 that would prohibit government funding of BGI and its subsidiaries.

 As of 2024, BGI is identified in a list by the United States Department of Defense as a Chinese military company operating in the U.S. In April 2024, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party asked the Department of Defense for an explanation for why BGI subsidiaries Innomics and STOmics were not included in the same list.